Application Terms & Conditions – 2026 Scholarships

 Section 3 – Application Assessment

-1. StartSpace staff will assess all eligible applications based on the criteria in Section 1 and Section 2, and select a shortlist of up to 10 applications for consideration by a selection panel including the philanthropist Lisa Ring, representatives from SLV Board and StartSpace staff.
+- StartSpace staff will assess all eligible applications based on the criteria in Section 1 and Section 2, and select a shortlist of up to 10 applications for consideration by a selection panel which may include the philanthropist Lisa Ring, representatives from SLV Board and StartSpace staff.

-2. The selection panel will determine which eligible applicants will be offered either of the two available scholarships.
+- The selection panel will determine which eligible applicants will be offered the two available scholarships in 2026.
 As part of the assessment process, the selection panel may contact applicants via telephone or teleconferencing to clarify the information provided in their application.

 Section 4 – Payment